-MPL did not observe any PCB containing electrical transformers within the subject building.
-Transformers that could be assessed were observed to be dry-type and manufactured by Hammond Manufacturing.
+MPL did not observe any PCBs containing electrical transformers within the subject building.

-Please refer to Appendix F - Hazardous Materials Checklist for equipment conditions, quantities (where applicable), and recommended actions.
+Please refer to Appendix F - Hazardous Materials Checklist for material conditions, quantities (where applicable) and recommended actions.

-Prior to any renovations, all light ballasts and HID lamps containing or suspected of containing PCBs that will be affected by the work, must be decommissioned by a licensed contractor such that PCBs are contained and not released to the environment during decommissioning and properly disposed of.
+Prior to any renovations, all light ballasts and electrical wires containing or suspected of containing PCBs that will be affected by the work, must be decommissioned by a licensed contractor such that PCBs are contained and not released to the environment during decommissioning and properly disposed of in accordance with R.R.O.
+1990, Regulation 347 General - Waste Management, made under the Environmental Protection Act.